barryclark/jekyll-now/dontpost/2017-3-21-sentences.md

 And some seem to get every sentence right, so I'm comfortable calling this the "right" way.

 The fancy term for this is sentence boundary disambiguation (and there's a Wiki article you should check out)

+You don't want to end a sentence with U.S.

+sentences = nltk.sent_tokenize(text)